Saalbach, Austria

 • I was easily the oldest person on the mountain.

-We ran into town to buy gloves.
+My age being unfixable, we ran into town to buy gloves.
 The lifts were too fast to provide much of a rest, so we made multiple stops to recover and explore the on-mountain dining options.

-The Hacklberg Trail [ ... ] is one of the most beautiful singletracks in the valley, and is known throughout Austria as the epitome of a flow trail.
+The Hacklberg Trail is one of the most beautiful singletracks in the valley, and is known throughout Austria as the epitome of a flow trail.

 — more breathless commentary, this time by Trailforks